Free PDF Books

 May 20, 1898 - December 16, 1981.
 Joseph Murphy had a PhD in psychology and was a long-standing Minister of the Church of Divine Science in Los Angeles.
 He was heavily influenced by Ernest Holmes and Emmet Fox.
 He was ordained into Religious Science by Holmes in 1946.
 Like Neville Goddard, Murphy was a student of Abdullah who taught them the creative powers of the subconscious mind.

-Click for Joseph Murphy Lectures on Wealth, Health, Relationships, Self-belief and Universal Laws.
+Discover Free Books by Joseph Murphy and his lectures on Wealth, Health, Relationships, Self-belief and Universal Laws.

 Norman Vincent Peale